lenarddome/pu093-errorless-attentionless-ibre/README.md

 5. DONE: Wasn't some of this data collected as part of an UG project?
 Use an acknowledgement section to thank them (I guess anonymized in the initial submission).
 I'm guessing the actual authors are: Dome & Wills, right?

-6. Before submission, check whether US spelling is expected (e.g. memorise -> memorize).
+6. DONE: Before submission, check whether US spelling is expected (e.g. memorise -> memorize).
 LD: There was no information provided.

 9. DONE: You also go on to discuss Johansen's weird AB -> com, C -> rare design.
 I would drop this part of the discussion.
 As you say earlier, this isn't the IBRE, and it's pretty easy to explain with any old associative network.